Sunday, 31 May 2015

 Ida called the doctor and, inconsolably, tore him down.

-Belinda Houghton has no cunt, she stopped eating and it fell out.
+Belinda has no cunt, she stopped eating and it fell out.

 Then it chased her down the street, clacking